-	Affinity fraud is a type of scam in which fraudsters take advantage of the trust and friendships within groups, religious organizations, and even social clubs to pitch fake opportunities to make money.
+Affinity fraud is an investment scam in which fraudsters take advantage of the trust and friendships within groups, religious organizations, and even social clubs to pitch fake opportunities to make money.

 Learn how you can easily recognize affinity fraud in your community and take the right steps to check the background of anyone offering you a money-making opportunity, whether it comes from a friend, neighbour or family member.

 While devious and sometimes hard to spot or believe, affinity fraud has red flags you can recognize.
 It’s wise to check into any person or business offering an “opportunity.”
 Beware if you notice any of the following: